 Three Mile Beach, Cornwall

-The nominative miles of golden sand await on Gwithian Towan beach, mere steps from the hotel.
-There’s plenty for everyone here: grass-tufted dunes to picnic in, rugged cliffs to admire and rock pools for kids to poke around in.
-It’s also a hotspot for surfing, kite-surfing and seal-spotting – but chilling out with a book or chilled Cornish beer in hand is always encouraged too.
+The nominative miles of golden sand await on Gwithian Towans beach, mere steps from the hotel.
+There’s plenty for everyone here: grass-tufted dunes to picnic among, rugged cliffs to admire and rock pools for kids to poke around in.
+It’s also a hotspot for surfing, kite-surfing and seal-spotting — but chilling out with a book or chilled Cornish beer in hand is encouraged too.

 Where to eat

 Masterchef star Adam Handling mans the kitchens at the Ugly Butterfly, overlooking Carbis Bay through floor-to-ceiling windows.
-Locally sourced produce is put to good use in the dishes, with zero waste, since offcuts reappear in drinks and creative bar snacks.
-Above the harbour in St Ives, Porthminster Kitchen adds a little global influence to its Cornish cooking – expect dishes such as crispy fried squid with miso and roasted cod with herb gnocchi.
+Locally sourced produce is put to good use in the dishes, with a waste-free ethos, since offcuts reappear in drinks and creative bar snacks.
+Above the harbour in St Ives, Porthminster Kitchen adds a little global influence to its Cornish cooking — expect dishes such as salt-and-pepper squid, scallops with bacon jam, and pulled pork with burnt apple.

-Want to get off the beaten track?
-Seek out our pick of the world’s best hidden beaches
+See (or sea?) our collection of beach hotels in Europe, or get off the beaten track with our pick of the world’s best hidden beaches